 Students can apply year-round to take courses through the Distance Learning program.
-Please visit the Apply Now link to begin an electronic application.
-Upon request, students may submit an application via the mail.
-The application process includes the completed application, three references, and a $50.00 application fee.
+Please visit the Apply Now link to start an online application.
+The application process includes the completed application, three references, and a $50.00 application fee (waived through the end of 2019).
 Once all application materials have been received by the admission’s office, allow adequate time for the review process to be completed.

 Students, who have previously been accepted to the Distance Learning program or Main Campus, and have since been inactive for over twelve months (evidenced by a lack of course registration), will be required to complete the reactivation process before taking courses.
 Students will need to submit a Reactivation form and one new pastoral reference.
 Students who have been inactive for over five years will need to complete the full application process.

 Distance Learning is a college-level, undergraduate institution; therefore, students who desire to earn a degree upon completion of the Bible college program must submit evidence of completion of high school, G.E.D, or the California High School Proficiency Exam.
 Home-schooled applicants must provide an official record of completion from their home school association.
 Those students who cannot verify high school graduation must fulfill this requirement through traditional means or take the G.E.D. equivalency test before graduating.
 Students who do not plan on submitting high school completion verification are encouraged to apply to the certificate of completion program.

 Students who have studied the Bible, Theology, or Christian Living at other institutions and wish to transfer credits to CCBC must have their official transcripts sent to CCBC to be reviewed by our Registrar.
 Courses will be examined individually and must be deemed identical or very similar in content to courses offered at CCBC.
 For more information on transferring to and from other institutions, please see the Academic Catalog.